Delaware Valley Preparing For Major Winter Storm Expected To Slam Region Beginning Sunday

 Families are also prepping for inches of snow.

-In Cherry Hill, families are loading up on enough groceries to last them through the storm.
+In Cherry Hill, families loaded up on enough groceries to last them through the storm.

 “Trying to pick up some last-minute items for the weekend and enjoy some time just home with the family and not have to go back out,” Michael Schmitt of Haddonfield said.